 Biomedical Science/Medicine – Mila studied 2 psychology subjects through OUA at 16, and completed them with high marks.
 She was accepted at four universities via QTAC into a Bachelor of Biomedical Science.
 She is currently studying Biomedical Science at Griffith University with plans to study postgraduate medicine.

 Veterinary Science – Nat completed a biology unit through Open Universities at age 13 and a chemistry unit with SUN at 14.
 With high marks in both, she used those two units to enter a Bachelor of Veterinary Technology with Charles Sturt.
-She will use her high GPA in this degree and work experience in the field to transfer to Veterinary Science in 2022 (was intended for 2021, but was unable to complete a practical component due to COVID restrictions blocking travel).
+She will use her high GPA in this degree and work experience in the field to transfer to Veterinary Science in 2022.

-Psychiatry – Sam completed 3 pathways units with OUA at 14, and then completed three subjects with Swinburne and Griffith with marks 80%+.
-This gained her entry to a Bachelor of Psychological Science with Griffith at age 16, which she is about to complete at 19.
-Future plans include a Masters with Monash next year, and postgraduate medicine to eventually qualify as a psychiatrist.
+Psychiatry – Sam completed 3 pathways units with OUA at 14, and then completed three subjects with Swinburne and Griffith with marks above 80%.
+This gained her entry to a Bachelor of Psychological Science with Griffith at age 16, which she completed at 19.
+She is now studying a Masters of Psychological Science, with plans to enter postgraduate medicine to eventually qualify as a psychiatrist.

 A few universities have begun offering university subjects to high schoolers.
 These are usually free or discounted and provide a direct pathway into acceptance into the degree.